s-c-p/c-pl-a/week-1/VL4-Shadowing.md

 1.40 -- once a variable binding is evaluated, the value bound to that
-		(variable) name DOES NOT CHANGE EVEN IF it's constituent variable_names are later (below in file) bound to
+		(variable) name DOES NOT CHANGE EVEN IF it's constituent variable_names are later (below in file) bound to 2.26 -- `val a = 5` is NOT an assignment; SML doesn't have the concept of assignment
+2.50 -- Shadowed =>
+		different mapping for var_name in a different environment

+See paragraph titled **Variables are Immutable** in the PDF.

 So,